Classifying solutions of ${\rm SU}(n+1)$ Toda system around a singular source: Canonical unitary curves associated with solutions

-We cite the following lemma about the Fuchsian equation given by solution $u$, which was discovered by Lin-Wei-Ye \cite{LWY:2012}.
+We cite the following lemma about the ordinary differential equation of $(n+1)$th order given by solution $u$, which was discovered by Lin-Wei-Ye \cite{LWY:2012}.

-\begin{lemma} Let $u$ be a solution to \eqref{equ:Toda} and $f_0=[\hat{f}_0]$ the unitary curve associated with $u|_{D^*}$ which is obtained by the construction in Lemma \ref{lem:curve_Omega}.
-Then all the components of $\hat{f}_0$ form a set of fundamental solutions to the following Fuchsian equation of
+\begin{lemma} Let $u$ be a solution to \eqref{equ:Toda}, and $f_0=[\hat{f}_0]$ the unitary curve associated with $u|_{D^*}$ obtained by Lemma \ref{lem:curve_Omega}.
+Then all the $(n+1)$ components of $\hat{f}_0$ form a set of fundamental solutions to the following ordinary differential equation of $(n+1)$th order